Here is a look at the life of former Philippines President Rodrigo Duterte.

 His father was the governor of unified Davao and a member of President Ferdinand Marcos’ cabinet.

-Duterte’s daughter, Sara Duterte, is the mayor of Davao City.
+Duterte’s daughter, Sara Duterte, was the mayor of Davao City.

 Once compared himself to Adolf Hitler, saying he would kill millions of drug addicts.